 - Pursue wrongdoers through federal courts seeking to impose monetary civil and criminal penalties including imprisonment and community service orders.

 ASIC Chairman Greg Medcraft has previously criticised the penalties which can be imposed on white collar criminals.
-In October 2016, an ASIC Enforcement Review Taskforce was announced by the federal government.
-It is anticipated that the review will examine relevant legislation and provide commentary on the adequacy of ASIC’s punitive and interventionist powers.
+In October 2016, an ASIC Enforcement Review Taskforce was announced by the federal government to examine relevant legislation and provide commentary on the adequacy of ASIC’s punitive and interventionist powers.

 With a similar rationale to ASIC’s powers of enforcement and investigation, the Australian Taxation Office (ATO) also has the ability to impose and collect financial penalties in relation to crimes or offences committed under the taxation or superannuation legislation.